PeaPodTechnologies/TerraBite/README.md

 Single-page webapp.
 Built with React (TypeScript), MaterialUI and Redux for state management.

-1. Landing page (form selection)
-2. Checklist page (prerequisites, parameterized checklist generation)
-3. Outcome page (success or personal doc fetch or form fill)

 ## Backend

 Serverless hosting via Firebase.

-1. Database with a table of forms with their checklists
-2. Webapp hosting

 # Development